strimzi/strimzi.github.io/_posts/2020-11-02-dynamically-changeable-logging.md

 With a less informative logging level it can be difficult to investigate what happened and how this situation can be fixed.
 Changing the logging level causes a rolling update of the pod, which can put the cluster in a regular state.
 This complicates debugging the cause of such an event.
+Furthermore, any reason to roll Kafka pods lowers the availability of Kafka cluster.
+To fix all these issues it gives us a need to be able to apply logging configuration dynamically.
-Furthermore, any reason to roll Kafka pods lowers the availability of Kafka cluster, which is the main reason why we decided to implement dynamic log levels in Strimzi 0.20.0.
+And that is the main reason why we decided to implement dynamic logging levels in Strimzi 0.20.0 by using methods described in this blogpost.